astsu777/ansible-role-apt/README.md

 Ansible Role: APT
 =========

-This role configure the aptitude package on Debian system.
+This role configures the aptitude package on Debian system.
 It enables automatic installation of security updates and provide email notification as soon as a package update is available.

 Requirements
 ------------